simwrapper/simwrapper-python-tools/src/README.md

 This library contains the "simwrapper" command-line tool, which allows browsing of local files on your PC/laptop using the SimWrapper website.

-- Only Python 3.10+ is supported.
+- Python versions 3.7 and up are supported.
+If you get frustrated with Python version and library/dependency hell, use the modern [uv tool](https://docs.astral.sh/uv) to finally end the madness.
+It works!

 ## Installation

 This package is on the PyPi pip package library.
-You can use pip or the more modern **uv** tool to install it.
-Note it has many scientific library dependencies, so it's best to use a virtual environment (via uv)
+You can use pip or the more modern [uv tool](https://docs.astral.sh/uv) to install it.
+SimWrapper has many scientific library dependencies, so it's best to use a virtual environment (via uv)

+**uv**

+- Install using `uv tool install simwrapper`
+  - or upgrade using `uv tool upgrade simwrapper`
+- Now run commands using `simwrapper [command]`

+**pip**

 - Install using `pip install simwrapper`
 - To upgrade to the latest version, `pip install --upgrade simwrapper`